joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

 We now want to convert this to matrix notation.
 However, we are summing the first axis of both components, so this can't be represented as a matrix multiplication.
-We use the same trick we used in the previous section and take the transpose of $\partial l / \partial y_{i p}$ to swap the index order and then convert this to matrix notation:
+We use the same trick we used in the previous section and take the transpose of $x_{i p}$ to swap the index order and then convert this to matrix notation:

 $$